Tanuj-joshi/LLM-Projects/README.md

 A streamlit based user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ### 2. FineTuning Llama-2 QLoRA
-In this project we finetuned a llama-2-7b model on custom dataset 'OpenAssistant-Guanaco' using PEFT technique QLoRA.
+In this project I finetuned a llama-2-7b model on custom dataset 'OpenAssistant-Guanaco' using PEFT technique QLoRA.